Revision 19-1; Effective March 1, 2019

 A previously completed application for assistance is valid for 90 days and may be used to reopen the application or renewal in the following situations:

-- If an application is denied for failure to provide information and all requested information is provided within 90 days of the date of denial, reopen the application and re-evaluate eligibility using the information provided and the previously submitted application.
-A written request to reopen is not required.
-The date all requested information and verification is provided is the file date.
+- An application is denied for failure to provide information and all requested information is provided within 90 days of the date of denial.

-- If a renewal is denied for failure to provide information and the missing information is provided after the date of denial but within 90 days of the last day of the last benefit month, reopen the eligibility determination group (EDG) and re-evaluate eligibility using the information provided and the previously submitted renewal form.
-A written request to reopen is not required.
-The date all requested information and verification is provided is the file date.
+- A renewal is denied for failure to provide information and all requested information is provided after the date of denial but within 90 days of the last day of the last benefit month.

-- the previously completed application for assistance is valid for 90 days from the date of denial, or
+- The previously completed application for assistance is valid for 90 days from the date of denial.